Updated 15 February 2024

 Travel requirements can change at short notice, always check government websites for the latest information before booking and departure.

-Visas are required to enter Bali.
+Visas are required to enter Bali, including transit.
 Visa On Arrival (VOA) is available for passengers with an Australian passport or passports from selected countries.
 Please check the visa requirements thoroughly before travel.

 - A Customs Declaration needs to be completed online.

-- You will also need to download the Peduli Lindungi app.
+- You may also wish to download the Satusehat app.
+This is optional.

 These steps may take some time, so be sure to complete them before you arrive at the airport.

 When you arrive

 You will need to adhere to any government health advice for your destination, which may include wearing face masks in public spaces.